-- Set the data flow as Continuous. - Set WrapSingleBuffer to False to use multiple buffers. - Set the trigger source to any of the supported trigger sources (refer to page 76). - Set the clock source to any of the supported output clock sources (refer to page 77).
+- Specify the data flow as Continuous, - Specify WrapSingleBuffer as False to use multiple buffers - Specify the trigger source as any of the supported trigger sources.
+Refer to page 80 for more information about the supported trigger sources.

-To stop a streaming analog output operation, you can stop sending data to the module, letting the module stop when it runs out of data, or you can perform either an orderly stop or an abrupt stop using software.
+To stop a streaming analog output operation, you can stop queuing buffers to the analog output subsystem, letting the module stop when it runs out of data, or you can perform either an orderly stop or an abrupt stop using software.
 In an orderly stop, the module finishes outputting the current buffer, and then stops; all subsequent triggers are ignored.
 In an abrupt stop, the module stops outputting samples immediately; all subsequent triggers are ignored.